INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 NOTE: by default, users are not allowed to retrieve full document contents.
 In order to allow this, change the 'contentViewable' setting in the indexmetadata file in the index directory.
-You can also specify this setting in the corpusConfig part of an input format descripion file, see [here](how-to-configure-indexing.html). contentViewable setting in indexmetadata may be overridden for a document by a boolean metadata contentViewable field with an xPath like for example: string(//tei:availability[1]/@status='restricted').
+You can also specify this setting in the corpusConfig part of an input format descripion file, see [here](how-to-configure-indexing.html). contentViewable setting in indexmetadata may be overridden for a document by a boolean metadata field contentViewable with an xPath like for example: string(//tei:availability[1]/@status='free').

 Below is an overview of parameters that can be passed to the various resources.
 Default values for most parameters can be configured on the server; below are a few suggestions for defaults.